 \section{A two-parameter Weak Broadcast protocol}

 Multi-party communication protocols exist for various functionalities.
-Two examples are broadcast and weak broadcast \cite{fitzi_phd}.
+Two examples are broadcast and weak broadcast \cite{fitzi_phd}, which are defined and compared in App.~\ref{app:broadcast}.
+In short, the broadcast functionality is achieved if data is distributed consistently among correctly functioning components, whereas weak broadcast allows for an `abort' option at the receivers if the sender is an adversary.
 An important building block for more complex protocols is a weak broadcast protocol that is resilient up to one faulty component in the presence of 3 components.
 Following Ref.~\cite{fitzi_phd}, we will denote such protocols as WBC(3,1).
 A key result of Ref.~\cite{fitzi_phd} is that WBC(3,1) can be used as a primitive, to efficiently build a broadcast protocol with $n\geq 3$ components, resilient against any $t<n/2$ faulty components.
 This motivates us to define and study a protocol achieving WBC(3,1).

 In a distributed system with 3 components, the WBC(3,1) protocol has the following goal: the sender ($S$) wants to distribute a single bit $x_S \in \{0,1\}$ of classical information to the two receivers $R_0$ and $R_1$, in such a way that there is a consensus about the bit value even if one of the three components is an active adversary.
 More formally, in a WBC(3,1) protocol, the output of the receivers can take a value $\perp$ (often called `abort') besides 0 and 1, and the protocol should fulfill the conditions of `Validity' and `Consistency'.
 Validity means that if the Sender $S$ is correct (i.e., exactly follows the prescribed protocol), then the output bit values of all correct components are equal to $x_S$.
 Consistency means that if any correct component has an output $y \in \{0,1\}$, then all other correct components should have an output from $\{y,\perp\}$.
-(See a more detailed description in Appendix \ref{app:broadcast}.)
+(See a more detailed description in App.~\ref{app:broadcast}.)